brandur/org/fragments/sprawl-blues.md

 I happened to come across an article about [life in LA][los-angeles-post] written by someone who's lived in the large cities of Japan and China.
-She figures her commute time is close to four hours a day and is saddened when comparing that to life in Asia where her commutes were a tiny fraction of that _on foot_.
+She figures her commute time is close to four hours a day and is saddened when comparing that to life in Asia where her commutes were a tiny fraction of that, _on foot_.

 Now that I work in San Francisco I can't help but get hit by the same feeling